Last updated June 2026

 Do I need a self-contained vehicle?

-Yes — certified self-contained vehicles only.
-NZMCA certification or equivalent required.
-Non-certified vehicles are not permitted at Auckland Council freedom camping sites.
+Yes, only certified self-contained vehicles are permitted.
+Non-certified vehicles are not allowed at this Auckland Council site.

 Can I swim at Hingaia Reserve?